Weave Code

 spatie/laravel-backup-server

-Receive, store, and manage encrypted backups from multiple Laravel apps on a dedicated backup server.
-Built on top of spatie/laravel-backup, it centralizes backup uploads, retention, and monitoring for safer off-site storage.
+Securely store and manage backups from multiple Laravel apps on a dedicated backup server.
+Built on spatie/laravel-backup, it automatically receives and organizes incoming backups, with setup and docs tailored for Laravel deployments.

 View on GitHub